Grown in the New Forest

 New Forest timbers

-As of 2019 I now have the following timbers grown in the New Forest available in very limited quantities.
+As of 2024 I now have the following timbers grown in the New Forest and surrounding areas available in very limited quantities*

-Soundboards – Cedar and some beautiful and exceedingly old Yew
+Soundboards – Cedar of Lebanon, western red cedar, catalpa and some beautiful and exceedingly old yew

-Backs and sides – Fine spalted beech (some New Forest, some Mottisfont), Walnut, Laburnum and Oak for smaller instruments
+Backs and sides – Fine spalted beech (some New Forest, some Mottisfont), catalpa, walnut, ash and laburnum, cherry and oak for smaller instruments

 Fretboards and bridges – Laburnum and walnut.